MohamadHajjRabee/backend-ayah-every-day/README.md

 ## Database

-The ayah data is sourced from [this Kaggle dataset](https://www.kaggle.com/datasets/imrankhan197/the-quran-dataset).
+The main data is sourced from [this Kaggle dataset](https://www.kaggle.com/datasets/imrankhan197/the-quran-dataset).
+The Deutsch Quran ayahs is sourced from [this kaggle dataset](https://www.kaggle.com/datasets/yasirabdaali/the-holy-quran-in-44-languages?select=german.aburida.sql)

 ## Usage